RLDN Home

 Whereas the endowment of the natural world is a great gift we have received

-Whereas on this continent during the past five hundred years there have been and still
+Whereas on this continent during the past five hundred years there have been and still are guiding principles which treat people and the natural world as objects, deny their intrinsic value, push them out of the way, use them for gain

-Whereas great suffering and has been caused
+Whereas great suffering and been caused

 Whereas great injustice has been visited

-Whereas this suffering and injustice have been interpreted as natural and right by the
+Whereas this suffering and injustice have been interpreted as natural and right by the civil, military and religious authority of the country

-Whereas this suffering fell first most heavily on Indian people who were living here
+Whereas this suffering fell first most heavily on Indian people who were living here originally

 and later on African people who were brought here by force

-and on Latin people who were displaced by war and on many who have come here
+and on Latin people who were displaced by war and on many who have come here escaping misery

 and on those who slip and fall or are sick or young or old